-Almost every credit card issuer offers a Platinum product, which makes comparing credit cards to ensure they suit your lifestyle even more important.
+Almost every credit card issuer offers a platinum product, which makes comparing credit cards to ensure they suit your lifestyle even more important.
 A good place to start is by looking at the features that are similar across all credit cards (such as purchase interest rates), and the features that are different (including promotional interest rates or specific complimentary extras).
-Some of the factors you might want to include in your comparison include:
+Apart from the standard rates and fees, some of the factors you might want to consider in your comparison include:

-- Entertainment experiences.
-Depending on the card network you’re with, you could take advantage of presale concert tickets, exclusive competitions, discount ticket prices and more with Visa Entertainment, American Express Invites and Mastercard Priceless Cities.
+Entertainment experiences.
+Depending on the card network you’re with, you could take advantage of presale concert tickets, exclusive competitions, discount ticket prices and more with Visa Entertainment, American Express Experiences and Mastercard Priceless Cities.

 How to apply for a platinum credit card

-You can apply for a platinum credit card online by clicking the 'Go to site' button, but you'll need to make sure you meet the following eligibility requirements and necessary documents.
+If you see a platinum credit card that you like on finder, you can apply online by clicking the 'Go to site' button, but you'll need to make sure you meet the following eligibility requirements and necessary documents.